 1 (c) Chemotherapy precautions following treatment.
-An physicians, pharmacists, of other 2 health care professionals licensed in the state of Rhode Island authorized to prescribe and/or 3 administer chemotherapy treatment shall: 4 (1) Provide written notice from the prescribing pharmacist to each patient undergoing 5 such treatment as to the hazards posed to patients and their families of extremely hazardous 6 excretions, including, but not limited to, urine, feces, and vomit, for a period following treatment 7 as generally determined by the food and drug administration label accompanying said 8 chemotherapy drug or drugs.
-To the extent such notices are generally consistent with those now 9 provided for patients undergoing treatment with radioactive drugs, or consistent with the 10 recommendations of the World Health Organization with regard to cytotoxic drugs, or otherwise 11 consistent with similar standards that may be approved by the department of environmental 12 management in the context of a producer stewardship plan adopted under chapter 19.16 of title 13 23, then the prescribing pharmacist will not be held liable for the form of such notice; 14 (2) Participate in an approved producer stewardship program for the collection, safe and 15 proper disposal of extremely hazardous wastes, including cytotoxic drugs and related byproducts 16 and wastes adopted pursuant to chapter 19.16 of title 23 so that providers and patients can safely 17 collect and contain extremely hazardous excretions for a period of time as determined by the 18 United States Food and Drug Administration ("FDA") and referenced on the relevant FDA 19 prescription insert(s).
+All physicians, pharmacists, or other 2 health care professionals licensed in the state of Rhode Island authorized to prescribe and/or 3 administer chemotherapy treatment shall: 4 (1) Provide written notice from the prescribing pharmacist to each patient undergoing 5 such treatment as to the hazards posed to patients and their families of extremely hazardous 6 excretions, including, but not limited to, urine, vomit, and feces, for a period following treatment 7 as generally determined by the food and drug administration label accompanying said 8 chemotherapy drug or drugs.
+To the extent such notices are generally consistent with those now 9 provided for patients undergoing treatment with radioactive drugs, or consistent with the 10 recommendations of the World Health Organization with regard to cytotoxic drugs, or otherwise 11 consistent with similar standards that may be approved by the department of environmental 12 management in the context of a product stewardship plan adopted under chapter 19.16 of title 23, 13 then the prescribing pharmacist will not be held liable for the form of such notice; 14 (2) Participate in an approved product stewardship program for the collection safe and 15 proper and disposal of Extremely Hazardous Wastes, including Cytotoxic Drugs and related 16 byproducts and wastes adopted pursuant to chapter 19.16 of title 23 so that providers and patients 17 can safely collect and contain extremely hazardous excretions for a period of time as determined 18 by the United States Food and Drug Administration ("FDA") and referenced on the relevant FDA 19 prescription insert(s).
 20 (d) Cytotoxic drug producers shall provide for the costs of managing and safely disposing 21 of the health care waste identified in this section in accordance with chapter 19.16 of title 23.
-22 (e) Receipt of notice from the party administering chemotherapy drugs or their agent 23 responsible for proper disposal of the hazardous wastes by the prescribing pharmacist or chief 24 pharmacist that the wastes have been disposed of in accordance with a producer stewardship plan 25 shall satisfy the responsibility of the prescribing pharmacist hereunder.
-26 (f) For the purposes of this section, "extremely hazardous excretions" shall mean any 27 excretion from a patient on a regimen of chemotherapy agents that are antineoplastic or cytotoxic, 28 and which may be excreted during the period of administration or the time period referenced in 29 subsection (c)(2) of this section, including, but not limited to, drugs listed in the NIOSH list of 30 antineoplastic and other hazardous drugs, as the same may be updated or amended from time to 31 time.
+22 (e) Receipt of notice from the party administering chemotherapy drugs or their agent 23 responsible for proper disposal of the hazardous wastes by the prescribing pharmacist or chief 24 pharmacist that the wastes have been disposed of in accordance with a product stewardship plan 25 shall satisfy the responsibility of the prescribing pharmacist hereunder.
+26 (f) For the purposes of this section, extremely hazardous excretions shall mean any 27 excretion from a patient on a regimen of chemotherapy agents that are antineoplastic or cytotoxic, 28 and which may be excreted during the period of administration or the time period referenced in 29 subsection (c)(2) of this section, including but not limited to, drugs listed in the NIOSH list of 30 Antineoplastic and Other Hazardous Drugs, as the same may be updated or amended from time to 31 time.
 32 SECTION 3.
-Chapter 27-19 of the General Laws entitled "Nonprofit Hospital Service 33 Corporations" is hereby amended by adding thereto the following section: 34 27-19-73.
-Cancer patient safety and environmental protection (a) Purpose.
-It is the
+Chapter 27-19 of the General Laws entitled "Nonprofit Hospital Service 33 Corporations" is hereby amended by adding thereto the following section: 34 27-19-73 Cancer patient safety and environmental protection (a) Purpose It is the